wrootie/call-your-rep/content/response campaigns/national/index.md

 * **Detention Centers**
 * **Prison Industry Corporations**

 **[✍️ Sign on to](https://action.aclu.org/petition/stop-spread-covid-19-free-elderly-and-sick-prisons-and-jails?ms=wwwactionpage&initms=wwwactionpage&ms_aff=NAT&initms_aff=NAT&ms_chan=web&initms_chan=web) a similar petition from the ACLU**

+### For Making Prison & Jail Communication Free During COVID-19 and Thereafter (Brought to you by Color of Change):
+**[✍️ Write](https://act.colorofchange.org/sign/connect-incarcerated-families-now-covid-19-coronavirus?source=coc_main_website) your federal reps to let them know that prison telecom corporations shouldn’t be charging families with incarcerated loved ones up to $25 for a 15-min phone call.**

+### For Supporting Asylum Seekers (Brought to you by the ACLU):
+**[✍️ Write](https://action.aclu.org/send-message/congress-support-asylum-seekers?ms=wwwactionpage&initms=wwwactionpage&ms_aff=NAT&initms_aff=NAT&ms_chan=web&initms_chan=web) your representatives to support the Asylum Seeker Protection Act (HR 2662)**

+### For Resisting Pandemic Profiteering by Sen. Burr & Sen. Loeffler (Brought to you by the AOC for Congress):
+**[✍️ Sign](https://act.ocasiocortez.com/survey/ads-inthesetimes-2020q1-stop-pandemic-profiteering/?source=ads-ea-inthesetimes-20200324-em2&link_id=0&can_id=b45e6c8989f7f181359f2aede8a8eab8&email_referrer=email_760828&email_subject=sign-your-name-burr-loeffler-must-go) this petition (FYI it involves signing up for emails)**

 {{<expandable label="📚Eduational Resources:" level="2">}}
 <a href="https://actionnetwork.org/forms/covid-19-petition">The Justice Collaborative</a> demand letter & website has more info on issues facing incarcerated people right now